metaborg/documentation/source/core/manual/language-processing.rst

 A unit is a collection of information, about a certain processing aspect, for a single resource, of a certain language.
 For example, a parse unit contains the parsed AST for a resource, or a collection of error messages if parsing that resource, and is specific to the language that it is parsed with.

-..
-Units can be attached to actual files, or detached from files to support in-memory processing, without requiring physical files to exist.

 In most cases, it is not required to manually construct processing units, since the parse, analyze, and transform services create these units for you.
 The only unit that must always be created, is the :java:ref:`~org.metaborg.spoofax.core.unit.ISpoofaxInputUnit`, which contains all information to parse a resource.
 Such a unit can be constructed with the :java:ref:`~org.metaborg.spoofax.core.unit.ISpoofaxInputUnitService` service, for example::